 How does it work in real life?

-The next morning came, he picked us up as we agreed, and from that point he was always with us until he took us back to the hotel at the end of the day.
-He drove us from location to location, and while we were away exploring he waited us in the car, or spent the time with other drivers (who were waiting for their clients as well).
+The next morning he picked us up as we agreed and from that point, he was always with us until he took us back to the hotel at the end of the day.
+He drove us from location to location and while we were away exploring he waited for us in the car or spent the time with other drivers (who were waiting for their clients as well).

-He was really flexible with the timing as well.
-We wanted to do a lot of sunrise tours so he usually picked us up very early.
-And by that I mean very, very early.
-Like 1am or 3am in the morning.
+Like 1 am or 3 am.
 Yes, you’ve read it right!
 (I know, you must think I’m crazy.
 Wait until you see my sunrise pictures!)
-The only general rule is that they don’t work more than 14 hours in a day, which is totally understandable.
+The only general rule is that they don’t work more than 14 hours a day which is totally understandable.